Democrats promise 'orderly process' to replace Biden, where Harris is favored but questions remain

 Harris has to formally secure the nomination from the around 4,700 Democratic convention delegates — including those pledged to Biden, as well as the elected officials, former presidents and other party elders known as superdelegates.
 She spent part of Sunday calling elected officials and delegates to solidify their support.

 Biden won Democratic primaries in every state, and Harris was on the ticket as his running mate.
 His tapping her as his successor while bowing out of the race further strengthens her case, as does the endorsements of party heavyweights like South Carolina Rep. Jim Clyburn.
-Many other Democratic leaders openly backed the vice president even before Biden left the race, urging him to “pass the torch” to her in the wake of his dismal debate performance against Republican nominee Donald Trump last month.
+Other top Democrats openly backed the vice president even before Biden abandoned his reelection bid, urging him to “pass the torch” to her in the wake of his dismal debate performance against Republican nominee Donald Trump last month.

 Ken Martin, president of the Association of State Democratic Committees, which represents the 57 parties in the states and territories, said Harris was the obvious choice: “Having served alongside President Biden, she is ready on day one as a candidate and as our next president.”
-She was also endorsed by the executive council of the 1.75-million-member American Federation of Teachers union.
+She was also endorsed by the 1.75-million-member American Federation of Teachers union.

 But Democratic rules state only that delegates “in all good conscience” vote for the candidate they were elected to represent, with no mechanism for defectors.
 And some in the party have endorsed an open nominating process.